Home Loans for Apartments and Units in Springfield and Ipswich, QLD, The 2026 Guide

 How do lenders assess apartment and unit loan applications?

 Lenders assess your income, deposit, and credit history the same way they would for any property purchase.
-The difference comes in how they evaluate the property itself - the unit, the building, and the strata scheme.
+The difference comes in how they evaluate the property itself: the unit, the building, and the strata scheme.

 Property assessment factors lenders consider: